Defensive Model Expansion for Robust Bayesian Inference: Theoretical Results

 \begin{theorem}[Semiparametric Bernstein-von Mises Theorem] Consider Model NR with $\sigma_0 = 1$ and $r_0(x) = 0$.
 Assume $\Sigma_X = \E_{\theta_0}(X_i X_i^\top)$ exists, is finite, and is non-singular.
 Let $\Pi(\cdot \mid \bZ_N)$ be the posterior associated to the model with $[Y_i \mid X_i, \mu] \sim \Normal\{\mu(X_i), 1\}$ and $\mu \sim \GP(0, \kappa)$ where $\kappa(x,x') = \sigma^2_\beta \, x^\top x' + a \, e^{-\rho \|x - x'\|^2_2}$ for some positive constants $(\sigma^2_\beta, a, \rho)$.
 Let $\beta^\star = \arg \min_\beta \|\bmu - \bX \beta\|$ where $\bmu = (\mu(X_1), \ldots, \mu(X_N))^\top$ and $\bX = (X_1, \ldots, X_N)^\top$.
 Then

 where $d(\cdot, \cdot)$ metrizes convergence in distribution and $\widehat\beta_{LS}$ is the least-squares estimator of $\beta_0$. \end{theorem}

+\begin{remark} \citet{xie2021bayesian} study Model~NR in detail, and also allow for $x^\top\beta$ to be replaced by a nonlinear term $g(x; \beta)$ under appropriate conditions.
+Additionally, they allow $r_0(x) \ne 0$ and impose only that $r_0(x)$ is sufficiently smooth, with $\Sigma_X^{-1}$ replaced with the semiparametric efficient variance in Theorem~\ref{thm:sbvm}. \end{remark}

 \begin{remark} For a Gaussian process prior with Model NR, the posterior distribution of $\beta^\star$ is normal, and so Theorem~\ref{thm:sbvm} really only concerns the behavior of the posterior mean and variance.
 We note that Theorem~\ref{thm:sbvm} does not directly rule out that a Bernstein-von Mises result holds without the linear term $\sigma^2_\beta x^\top x'$ in the kernel.
-In Section~\ref{sec:semiparametric-bernstein-von-mises-for-gaussian-processes} we confirm empirically that Theorem~\ref{thm:sbvm} accurately predicts performance, while kernels without the linear term are empirically very highly biased in finite samples. \end{remark}
+In Section~\ref{sec:semiparametric-bernstein-von-mises-for-gaussian-processes} we confirm empirically that Theorem~\ref{thm:sbvm} accurately predicts performance, while kernels without the linear term are empirically highly biased in finite samples. \end{remark}

-Theorem~\ref{thm:sbvm} is proven using the conjugacy of the GP prior.
-To show that the result is general, we also prove an analogous result for logistic regression (Model NC).
+To show that this phenomenon is general, we prove an analogous result for logistic regression (Model NC).
 The proof follows Theorem~2.2 of \citet{l2023semiparametric}, which is itself based on Theorem~2.1 of \citet{castillo2015bernstein}.
-The main ingredients of the proof are that (i) $\|r - r_0\| = o(N^{-1/4})$ with high posterior probability, which allows us to control the remainder of a Taylor expansion and (ii) $r_0(x) = x^\top\beta_0$ lies in the RKHS of the prior because of the linear term in the kernel.
+The main steps of the proof are (i) we assume that $\|r - r_0\|_N = \sqrt{N^{-1} \sum_i \mu_0(X_i) \{1 - \mu_0(X_i)\}\{r_0(X_i) - r(X_i)\}^2}$ has a posterior contraction rate faster than $N^{-1/4}$, which allows us to control the remainder of a Taylor expansion and (ii) a change-of-variables argument under the prior $\beta \sim \Normal(\mu_\beta, \Sigma_\beta)$, similar to the application of the Cameron-Martin theorem by \citet{castillo2015bernstein}.
+On the technical side, guaranteeing that item (i) holds is difficult due to the fact that $\|r - r_0\|_N$ is not equivalent to the empirical Hellinger distance, and so is not available from existing results for Gaussian process logistic regression; as discussed in the Supplementary Material, this difficulty can be bypassed by working with an appropriately-truncated prior instead.
+As with the results of \citet{xie2021bayesian}, we expect that this result can be modified with additional assumptions to also accommodate $r_0(x)$ deviating from $x^\top \beta_0$ provided that $\|r - r_0\|_N$ has a posterior contraction rate faster than $N^{-1/4}$; after such a modification, the asymptotic variance would be the semiparametric efficient variance.